bmschneider/SamsungDataAnalysis/README.md

 # Samsung Data Analysis Project

-An analysis of smartphone sensor data.
+An analysis project of smartphone sensor data which demonstrates many techniques.

 ## Setting up the project

 1. Start the container with `docker-compose up`.
-1. Open the `1 - EDA.ipynb` file and run all cells.
+1. Open the notebooks and run all cells in order.
 1. Open the resulting report in `reports`

 ## Contents